LiviuCP/goToScriptsPython/README.md

 - remove the entry from the menus
 - remap the path to an existing one (for example when the directory has been renamed) in order to preserve the number of visits

-Note: this functionality is NOT available when choosing the parent dir from the entry.
+Note: this functionality is NOT available when choosing the ancestor dir from the entry.
 In this case only a warning message will be displayed asking to remove/map the entry.
-Generally speaking the actual removal/mapping is triggered when individually selecting each directory (not parent) from the navigation menu (history/favorites).
+Generally speaking the actual removal/mapping is triggered when individually selecting each directory (not ancestor) from the navigation menu (history/favorites).

 5.14.1.
 Removing the path